 Freezer Raspberry Sauce

-Freezer Raspberry Sauce is a great topping for ice cream, and, since it's thicker than sweetened berries, it's nice over sponge cake or shortcake, too.
-My family especially enjoys it spread with sour cream and plain yogurt over waffles.
+This is a great topping for ice cream, and—since it's thicker than sweetened berries—it's nice over sponge cake or shortcake, too.
+My family especially enjoys spreading with sour cream and plain yogurt over waffles.
 In fact, no one ever asks for maple syrup anymore! —Katie Koziolek, Hartland, Minnesota

 64 ServingsPrep: 20 min. + standing